What is colour grading?

 You can say a lot with the colour grading choices you make in your film.
 You can use it to enhance the narrative and create mood.
 If you don’t have a clear vision of the colour grading of your film, it might help to consider the following.

-Backstage says that the most common common associations for different colours are:
+Backstage says that the most common associations for different colours are:

 • Red: passion, anger, power, love